 — Dr Pat Brown, MD, PhD

 Dr Brown – although everyone calls him Pat – was in Hong Kong in April for Impossible’s global launch, working with the likes of local chefs Uwe Opocensky and May Chow to get his burgers into the mouths – and consciousness – of Asia’s diners.
-It was obvious why Hong Kong was chosen, not only for our record of having more restaurants per square foot than any other city, but also because 40 per cent of the world’s meat is consumed in Asia.
+It’s obvious why Hong Kong was chosen, not only for our record of having more restaurants per square foot than any other global city, but also because 40 per cent of the world’s meat is consumed in Asia.

 Five months on from the Hong Kong launch and I’m in Palo Alto to learn more about the man, the produce and the vision, which seems unmatched in ambition and scale.
 Palo Alto is the perfect base for Impossible Foods.
 It’s home to Dr Brown’s former employer, Stanford University, while the streets seem to be largely populated by super-smart people who care more than most about the fate of the planet.